tomily1/widget/README.md

 ## Approach

-After reading the requirements carefully, I created a api wrapper in form of a gem in `vendor/gems` folder which contains all the endpoints in the api documentation.
+After reading the requirements carefully, I created a api wrapper in form of a gem in `vendor/gems` folder which contains all the hosts in the api documentation.
 To get in first hand how this API works, follow the steps:

 1. cd into `vendor/gems/showoff_api`.
 2. copy the `client_id` and `client_secret` in the config in `.pryrc` file.